-Vitamin E oil can be applied directly to the hair, or ingested through food.
-Foods that contain a lot of vitamin E include eggs, spinach or sprouts.
+Vitamin E oil can be applied directly to the hair or ingested through food.
+Foods that contain a lot of vitamin E include eggs, spinach, or sprouts.

 Repairs Damaged Hair

 Your hair often goes through a lot.
-If you’re one of those which blow-dry it, straighten it, color it, put it in tight buns or ponytails: it is probably quite damaged.
+If you’re one of those who blow-dry it, straighten it, color it, put it in tight buns or ponytails: it is probably quite damaged.
 That’s when vitamin E oil comes in.

-Mix together olive oil, coconut oil, hemp oil, jojoba oil, and vitamin E oil.
+Mix olive oil, coconut oil, hemp oil, jojoba oil, and vitamin E oil.
 Then apply the mix to your locks.
 It will seal the cuticles and help cure split ends while repairing damaged hair.